 Relatively recently, some mega-websites like Facebook, Microsoft, and Google have been allowing you to log in using one account to other websites.
 For example, Pocket allows me to log in with one click using my Google account.
 However, obviously the problem here is that not every website supports the same websites for login, but it is an early step in the right direction.

 As more and more physical devices in our lives become connected online and require passwords, we are going to face a major problem.
 Someday, perhaps your refrigerator, your thermostat, your car, your phone, your television, your oven, and pretty much any other electronic device you can think of may require you to log in.
 Will we have to memorize a different password for each device?
 What if one of the devices gets hacked?
 What do you do when you move and have to transfer your home’s appliances to a new owner?
 What if the new owner can’t get the passwords for the devices?

 The solution I see here is for everyone to have a single universal login for everything.
-This is a gargantuan task not likely to be solved without government oversight.
+This is a gargantuan task that likely has to be solved by the government or a large corporation (or even a well-funded non-profit?).
 For example, let’s say Facebook logins become the standard universal login for everything.
 To use your phone, you would use your Facebook login.
 To start your smart car you would use your Facebook login.
 To change the settings on your smart refrigerator, you would use your Facebook login.
 To open your front door, you wouldn’t use a key, but you would enter your Facebook login.
 You get the point, and this is the direction I see the world moving towards.

 Any thoughts?
 Let me know in the comments!